YesterDavid135/ytdl/README.md

 4. **Set the yt-dlp Path**

    Rename [config.example.ini](config.example.ini) to config.ini and configure the correct path to the yt-dlp executable.

 5. **Access the Site and have fun**

 ## Usage

-1. Enter the URL of a media file from platforms like YouTube, Tiktok, or other social media platforms.
+1. In the Input Field - Enter the URL of a media file from platforms like YouTube, Tiktok, or other social media platforms.
-2. Select the desired file Format
+2. Select the desired file Format from the first Dropdown Menu
+3. Select the desired Resolution from the second Dropdown Menu
-3. Click "Download"
+4. Click "Download"
-4. Wait for the Download to process
+5. Wait for the Download to process
-5. Preview the File and Download it
+6. Preview the File and Download it